wavelolz/PyQt-Hypothesis_Testing-Simulator/README.md

 <hr>

 That's all for this project, hope that this app can help you better understand the hypothesis testing.

+If you want to try on the application youself, please click <a href = "https://drive.google.com/file/d/1PxKwqLB1ZlR1uVHM4OuEoHsF4MkH4re7/view?usp=share_link">  HERE </a> to download the EXE file that could easily run on your computer.